Coronavirus halts wedding plans in Africa | DW | 07.12.2020

 The bride's father is responsible for buying everything the newlyweds might need to move into their own home - from knives and forks to a sofa and the matrimonial bed.

-"The economic difficulties associated with COVID-19 make it very difficult for us, the parents, to meet these requirements per tradition because our income has been reduced by this pandemic," Mallam Kabiru Sani from Nigeria told DW.
+"The economic difficulties associated with COVID-19 make it very difficult for us, the parents, to meet these traditional requirements because our income has been reduced by this pandemic," Mallam Kabiru Sani from Nigeria told DW.

 But this is still no excuse to break with the cultural practice, Sani believes, adding that "those who do not follow tradition are making themselves and the bride ridiculous in the eyes of the people."